 When properly segregated and processed, recycled brass can be fabricated into sheets, strips, or wire.
 The requirement to maintain material purity allows for malleability when the material is cold.
 It further allows the recycled brass to be formed and fabricated with much greater ease.

-Appliances, engines, and motors are all valuable sources of scrap brass, and when the scrap is free of impurities it’s far more valuable than bulk scrap.
+Parts of appliances, engines, and motors are all valuable sources of scrap brass, and when the scrap is free of impurities it’s far more valuable than bulk scrap.
 Whether it’s virgin or recycled, brass is quite commonly used for decorative products, mainly because it realistically resembles gold.

 Recycled brass provides cost effective raw material for a wide range of industrial products: